Sweet, delicious, gooey cinnamon babka recipe,

 - Allow to cool for 5 to 10 minutes.
 Using a butter knife, loosen sides of the babka from the pan and place on wire rack to cool.

 Modern Jewish Baker: Challah, Babka, Bagels & More by Shannon Sarna is published by Countryman Press, and is available from Amazon, RRP £22.99.

-If you like yeasted bakes, you might also like my Chelsea Bun Babka, or hot Magen David buns.
+If you like yeasted bakes, you might also like my Chelsea Bun Babka, hot Magen David buns, or vegan chocolate babka.
 For more bakes with cinnamon, check out cinnamon and vanilla cookies, or cinnamon buns with raisins and maple syrup glaze.